OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022June16.txt

 A20 Skyrim Style Lockpicking MiniGame (Makes lockpicking skill based).
 KhaineGB's Inventory Lockable Slots Mod (Allows players to stop essential items being removed form the backpack when bulk moving).
 Quest - Blood Moon Vanguard (Gives players an incentive to stay for Horde Night and pick up a Skill for completing an objective).
+Quest - Eliminate the Horde (Gives players a Craft/Build/Upgrade Quest opportunity to survive a wave of grunt/feral/radiated entities).

 In addition, some Addons that are powered by 0-Score and 0-XNPCCore and bundled directly are as follows: